pushdown99/captioning/README.md

 ---|---
 CNN|used to extract the image features.
 In this application, it used EfficientNetB0 pre-trained on imagenet.
 TransformerEncoder|the extracted image features are then passed to a transformer encoder <br>that generates a new representation of the inputs.
-TransformerDecoder|it takes the encoder output and the text data sequence as inputs and tries to learn to generate the caption.
+TransformerDecoder|it takes the encoder output and the text data sequence as inputs and tries to learn to generate the caption.<br>

 (reference github) https://github.com/Dantekk/image-captioning